apivovarov/examples/lite/examples/image_classification/android/README.md

 ## Assets folder
 _Do not delete the assets folder content_.
-If you explicitly deleted the folders/files, download models as described in Step 3.
+If you explicitly deleted the folders/files, download Neo pre-compiled models as described in Step 3.